 Talk with an attorney about your legal issue involving impersonating someone on the Internet.

-Securing the Protection of Our Enduring and Established Constitutional Heritage Act (SPEECH Act)
+Securing the Protection of Our Enduring and Established Constitutional Heritage Act (A.K.A., The SPEECH Act)

 It’s a law with a long name and a big job.
 The Securing the Protection of Our Enduring and Established Constitutional Heritage (SPEECH) Act is the regulation workhorse that materially safeguards U.S. citizens’ free speech rights in foreign jurisdictions.

 How does the SPEECH Act work?